 Question: An instrument such as an equity linked note is redeemed/expires without any payment (in accordance with the terms of issuance, since the conditions for such a payment were not met).
 Which CAEV code should be used for this event, WRTH or REDM (both with option code LAPS)?

-Decision: The majority favoured REDM with option LAPS, but a number of representatives preferred WRTH with option LAPS
+: The majority favoured REDM with option LAPS, but a number of representatives preferred WRTH with option LAPS

 Action: NMPGs to state which one of the two combinations they prefer by the next conference call